shuhari/TabletInspector/README.md

 ## Some note and implementation details

 The program acess tablet through USB protocol especially `WinUSB`.
-If any other USB programs (such as tablet driver or USB debugging tools) is already running, those programs may lock others from visiting USB, causing this application to fail..
+If any other USB programs (such as tablet driver or USB debugging tools) is already running, those programs may lock others from visiting USB, causing this application to fail.
 In such case, you should close those programs before running the application.